phanvan91/init-node/README.md

 # 🚀 NodeJS Modular Project

-A clean & structured NodeJS project inspired by Laravel's architecture, using **Express**, **Sequelize**, and fully modularized (Controllers, Services, Jobs, Middleware, Requests, Models).
+A clean and well-structured NodeJS project inspired by Laravel's architecture, using **Express**, **Sequelize**, and fully modularized with Controllers, Services, Jobs, Middleware, Requests, and Models.

 ---